Ted Williams: 1946–1949

 Williams was discharged by the Marine Corps on January 28, 1946, in time to begin preparations for the upcoming pro baseball season.
 He joined the Red Sox again in 1946, signing a $37,500 contract.
-On July 14, after Williams hit three home runs and eight RBIs in the first game of a doubleheader, Lou Boudreau, inspired by Williams's consistent pull hitting to right field, created what would later be known as the Boudreau shift (also Williams shift) against Williams, having only one player on the left side of second base (the left fielder).
+On July 14, after Williams hit three home runs and eight RBI in the first game of a doubleheader, Lou Boudreau, inspired by Williams' consistent pull hitting to right field, created what would later be known as the Boudreau shift (also Williams shift) against Williams, having only one player on the left side of second base (the left fielder).
 Ignoring the shift, Williams walked twice, doubled, and grounded out to the shortstop, who was positioned in between first and second base.
 Also during 1946, the All-Star Game was held in Fenway Park.
 In the game, Williams homered in the fourth inning against Kirby Higbe, singled in a run in the fifth inning, singled in the seventh inning, and hit a three-run home run against Rip Sewell's "eephus pitch" in the eighth inning to help the American League win 12–0.

-For the 1946 season, Williams hit .342 with 38 home runs and 123 RBIs, helping the Red Sox win the pennant on September 13.
-During the season, Williams hit the only inside-the-park home run in his Major League career in a September 1–0 win at Cleveland, and in June hit what is considered the longest home run in Fenway Park history, at 502 ft and subsequently marked with a lone red seat in the Fenway bleachers.
+For the 1946 season, Williams hit .342 with 38 home runs and 123 RBI in 150 games, helping the Red Sox win the pennant on September 13, in a 1–0 win over Cleveland; Williams hit the only inside-the-park home run in his Major League career for the only run of the game.
+On June 9, he hit what is considered to be the longest home run in Fenway Park history, at 502 ft and subsequently marked with a lone red seat in the Fenway bleachers.
 Williams ran away as the winner in the MVP voting.
 During an exhibition game in Fenway Park against an All-Star team during early October, Williams was hit on the elbow by a curveball by the Washington Senators' pitcher Mickey Haefner.
 Williams was immediately taken out of the game, and X-rays of his arm showed no damage, but his arm was "swelled up like a boiled egg", according to Williams.
 Williams could not swing a bat again until four days later, one day before the World Series, when he reported the arm as "sore".
-During the series, Williams batted .200, going 5-for-25 with no home runs and just one RBI.
-The Red Sox lost in seven games, with Williams going 0-for-4 in the last game.
+During the series, Williams batted .200 (5-for-25) with no home runs and just one RBI.
+The Red Sox lost in seven games.
 Fifty years later when asked what one thing he would have done different in his life, Williams replied, "I'd have done better in the '46 World Series.
 God, I would".
 The 1946 World Series was the only World Series Williams ever appeared in.